Filing Complaints of Employment Discrimination

-Most SEC employees or job applicants alleging EEO discrimination must first complete the administrative EEO Process before they may bring lawsuits in federal court.
-For information about the different procedural rules that apply to cases alleging discrimination because of age and cases alleging gender-based pay differences, see EEOC.gov.
+Most SEC employees or job applicants alleging discrimination must first complete the administrative EEO Process described below before they may bring lawsuits in federal court.
+Different procedural rules can apply to cases alleging discrimination because of age and cases alleging gender-based pay differences.

 EEO Counseling and Alternative Dispute Resolution (ADR) through the Conflict-to-Resolution (C2R) Program

 If you believe you have been subjected to unlawful discrimination, harassment, or retaliation, the first step is to request EEO counseling under 29 C.F.R.
 Part 1614 through OEEO.
 Generally, you must contact OEEO within 45 calendar days from the date you suspect discrimination occurred.
 In most cases, you will have the choice to participate either in EEO counseling or in ADR through OEEO’s Conflict-to-Resolution (C2R) Program.
 OEEO’s primary goal during both EEO counseling and ADR is to attempt to resolve workplace issues at the lowest level of the EEO complaint process.

 Contact OEEO within 45 calendar days of the matter you think is discriminatory.